 However, even if you have a healthy lifestyle, an unexpected health event could derail your financial plans.
 That’s why planning ahead for a medical event is just as important as striving to remain healthy.
 This article highlights the effect that health decisions can have on longterm wealth and offers three strategies to help protect your wealth plan in case there is a turn in your health or the health of a loved one.

 Building wealth affords you the opportunity to pursue interests you enjoy, and good health helps make that possible.
 For example:

-• Lowering financial stress results in less risk of heart attack,1 while reducing debt can reduce the risk of depression and anxiety disorders.2
+Lowering financial stress results in less risk of a heart attack,1 while reducing debt can reduce the risk of depression and anxiety disorders.2

 It makes sense then that good health may help you to perform better at work, which may lead to advancement opportunities and higher lifetime earnings.
-One study showed that people who exercise regularly earn 9% more than those who do not.5 Another concluded that a higher body mass index led to lower pay, particularly among women.6
+One study showed that those who exercise regularly tend to earn about $25,000 more per year than those who don't exercise regularly.5 Another concluded that a higher body mass index led to lower pay, particularly among women.6

 Meanwhile, the cost of poor health can add up over a lifetime and can greatly reduce overall wealth.
 For instance, a study revealed that among 65-year-old males with a high school diploma, the median wealth of the healthy is almost twice that of the unhealthy.7

 Also, poor health was associated with a reduction of more than $200,000 in household net worth over a 16 year period.8 One reason could be that declining health leads to more doctor visits, which can mean lower productivity and less career advancement, resulting in lower earnings and higher debt levels.
 This is wealth that you could have used to support your lifestyle or passed down to your family or community.

 While good habits can help prevent negative health events, nothing is guaranteed.
 It’s important to have plans in place to mitigate the stress that can result from a change in your physical or mental condition.
 Here are steps you can take to be better prepared.